Nigeria's Boko Haram kills 28 in three village attacks

 A spate of bombings across north and central Nigeria has killed hundreds, including two in the capital Abuja and one in the central city of Jos on Tuesday that killed 118 people.

-In a sign Jos could be targeted again, a suicide bombing on Saturday that was meant to target an open air viewing of a football match in the central Nigerian city of Jos killed three people before reaching its target, a witness told Reuters.
+In a sign the city could be targeted again, a botched suicide bombing that was meant to target an open air viewing of a football match in the central Nigerian city of Jos killed just the bomber on Saturday night, a witness told Reuters.

-The bomber approached Jos Viewing Centre while people were watching Real Madrid play Atletico Madrid, but failed to get there before his car exploded, Mohammed Shittu, a local journalist at the scene said.
+The bomber approached Jos View Centre while people were watching Real Madrid play Atletico Madrid, but failed to get there before his car exploded, Mohammed Shittu, a local journalist at the scene said.

 The source said some phone signals to the militants had been tracked to Niger itself, suggesting they may have been directed from there.
 Dozens had been wounded by bullets, he said.